Kirill Chmel

 Research Interest

-Kirill Chmel received his B.A. in political science (with distinction) and M.A. in applied politics (with distinction) from HSE University, Moscow.
-He previously worked as a junior research fellow at Ronald F. Inglehart Laboratory for Comparative Social Research and as a lecturer at HSE University and the University of London.
-Kirill Chmel also worked as a research assistant at Indiana University and as an independent consultant atĀ theĀ United Arab Emirates University.
+University, Moscow.
+Prior to Columbia University, he worked as a research fellow at the Ronald F. Inglehart Laboratory for Comparative Social Research, as a lecturer at HSE University, and as an independent consultant at United Arab Emirates University.